 When someone has died the cause of death must be determined before registration can be completed.
 If it’s clear why a person has and it was natural causes then the death can be registered.
-You will received the certificate from either the person’s GP practice or hospital bereavement office, will be emailed directly to the registrar’s office.
+The certificate, from either the person’s GP practice or hospital bereavement office, will be emailed directly to the registrar’s office.

 The information on this form is: